Guidelines for Registrants

 Guidelines for Suspension

-The College of Chiropodists of Ontario (the “College”) has created this guideline to outline the responsibilities of suspended members of the College whose certificate of registration has been suspended.
+The College of Chiropodists of Ontario (the “College”) has created this guideline to outline the responsibilities of suspended registrants of the College whose certificate of registration has been suspended.
 This Guideline applies to administrative suspensions (including suspensions for non-payment of fees) and suspensions ordered by a Committee of the College.

 Restriction of the title "Doctor"